Scholarships and Financial Aid

 The following websites hold an incredible amount of information and are an excellent place for you to start understanding the financial aid and scholarship process.

 California Scholarship Federation

 The California Scholarship Federation (CSF) is a statewide non-monetary scholarship society founded in 1921 to recognize academic achievement.
 Membership is not automatic.
 All eligible students must apply during the enrollment period.
 The enrollment period is the first four weeks of each semester.The goal of every CSF member is to be designated a seal bearer/life member.
-A seal bearer can receive a gold seal on their diploma, and wear the CSF gold sash at graduation.
+A seal bearer can receive a gold seal on their diploma, and receive the official life membership pin.
 In order to earn this honor, a student must be eligible and apply for membership four out of the last six semesters.
 One of the last four semesters must be from the senior year (the grades from the 9th grade do not count).